School Council 2017-18

 “Every child has the right to have a say in all matters affecting them, and to have their views taken seriously”

-Members of the school council helped to organise and run the cake stalls for Children in Need.
+Once again members of the school council helped to organise and run the cake stalls for Children in Need.

 We had a special assembly to think about some of the children we were raising money for.